From Monday 4 June 2018, learner drivers will be able to take driving lessons on motorways in England, Scotland and Wales.

 As with any vehicle on the motorway, keep a safe distance from a learner driver in front of you.
 Increase the gap on wet or icy roads, or in fog.

 You should always be patient with learner drivers.
 They may not be so skilful at anticipating and responding to events.

 Driving instructor vehicles and training

-Driving instructors will be allowed to decide whether or not to keep their driving school roof-top box on during motorway lessons, based on the manufacturer’s instructions.
+Driving instructors can decide if they want to use a driving school rooftop box during motorway lessons, based on its instructions.

 The car will need to display L plates on the front and rear if the rooftop box is removed.

 Learning materials and the syllabus for learning to drive a car are being updated to include motorway lessons.

 The Driver and Vehicle Standards Agency won’t give driving instructors extra training on providing motorway lessons.

 The driving instructor’s National Associations Strategic Partnership has produced best practice guidance to help instructors.